-The 2021 Long Session of the NC General Assembly convened January 13, 2021.
+The 2022 Short Session of the NC General Assembly will convene in May 2022.
 When the NCGA is in session, the legislative calendar is updated regularly.
 North Carolina General Assembly broadcasts live, real-time audio of the daily House and Senate sessions, press conferences in the Press Conference Room, and meetings held in the Appropriations and Finance Committee Rooms.
 Listen here.

 Week in Review Summary

 View our Week in Review Summary of education-related bills filed in the NC General Assembly.